John P. Irish: Personal life

 Irish was born to Frederick Macy Irish and Elizabeth Ann Robinson on January 1, 1843, in Iowa City, Iowa, where he received a "common school" education.
 He was married to Anna (McClellan) Fletcher in 1875, and in 1880 they moved to California.
-One headline writer noted in 1899 that Irish at that time was "averse to wearing a necktie."
+One headline writer noted in 1899 that Irish people at that time were "averse to wearing a necktie."

 Irish was mentioned in three poems in Ambrose Bierce's book of poetry, Black Beetles in Amber (1892).
 In one poem, the narrator dies and goes to Hell, only to be surprised that the landscape is pleasant and attractive.

 "Ah, no, this is not Hell," I cried;

 "The preachers ne'er so greatly lied.

 This is Earth's spirit glorified!